wired87/ttt/README.md

 Imagined speech recognition through EEG signals

 # Original repo can be found [here](https://github.com/AshrithSagar/EEG-Imagined-speech-recognition)
+## Pls take my version just as an example im extremely new to this stuff
 ## Installation

 Follow these steps to get started.